ezzarghili/recaptcha-go/README.md

 }
 ```

-Now everytime you need to verify a V2 API client with no special options request use
+Now everytime you need to verify a V2 API client with no special options request use.

 ```go
 err := captcha.Verify(recaptchaResponse)